cossentino/nyt_topstories/README.md

 The user can:
-    --Retrieve the headlines from any NYT section --View a brief summary of and details the corresponding article --Open articles in a browser
+    --Retrieve the headlines from any NYT section --View details and a brief summary of each article --Open articles in a browser

 ## Installation